1MDB scandal: Ex-Goldman Malaysia boss found guilty

 What is the 1MDB scandal about?

-The charges stemmed from bond deals that Goldman helped orchestrate in 2012 and 2013 that raised $6.5bn (£5bn) for the 1MDB fund, which was founded to finance public development projects.
+The charges stemmed from bond deals that Goldman helped arrange in 2012 and 2013 that raised $6.5bn (£5bn) for the 1MDB fund, which was founded to finance public development projects.

-Authorities say more than $4bn was stolen and spent on luxury goods, art, properties - even helping to finance Hollywood's Wolf of Wall Street film.
+Authorities say more than $4bn was stolen and spent on art, diamonds and property - even helping to finance Hollywood's Wolf of Wall Street film.

-Prosecutors said Goldman Sachs bankers helped to arrange laundering of the money, some of which was paid as bribes to officials in Malaysia and Abu Dhabi to help win business for the bank.
+Prosecutors said Goldman Sachs bankers helped to arrange laundering of some of the money, some of which was paid as bribes to officials in Malaysia and Abu Dhabi to help win business for the bank.

 Prosecutors said 49-year-old Mr Ng was central to the scheme, introducing Mr Leissner to Chinese-Malaysian financier Jho Low, the alleged mastermind and a confidant of former Malaysian Prime Minister Najib Razak.